KabakiAntony/Bucketlist/README.md

 ## Why bucketlist

 This app is just a continuation of learning flask and python language in general, in this project I will be doing a full crud api using the PostgreSQL Database so as to see how everything falls into place.

-The first and unsaid thing you have to do to use this repo is clone it locally to your development environment once that is done get into the directory and follow the steps as below to replicate the development environment and to get to project running
+The first and unsaid thing you have to do to use this repo is clone it locally to your development environment once that is done get into the directory and follow the steps as below to get to project running

 ## Setup and installation